 In recognition of his accomplishments in the practice of law and his volunteer work, the publishers of Texas Monthly and Texas Lawyer magazines named Scott a Super Lawyer in 2013, 2014, 2015, 2016 and 2017, an honor conferred on less than 5% of the attorneys in the state of Texas.
 Scott was previously named as a Rising Star in 2006, 2008, 2009, 2010, 2011, 2012, and 2013, an honor an honor conferred on less than 5% of the attorneys in the state of Texas under the age of 40.
 Additionally, in 2018, Scott was named by the publishers of D Magazine as one of the Best Lawyers in Dallas.

 Scott is married to Aryn Stapp Self, a commercial real estate attorney and shareholder with the prominent Dallas firm of Munsch, Hardt, Kopf & Harr, P.C.
 They have three children.
 The Self family are active members of Watermark Community Church, where Scott serves in the children’s ministry and in the “Chuck Wagon” ministry, preparing meals for various church, school, and ministry events throughout Dallas.
-Scott serves as a member of the board of directors for Sky Ranch Christian Camp & Conference Center and counsels with a number of Christian organizations on issues involving religious liberties.
+Scott serves as a member of the board of directors for Sky Ranch Christian Camp & Conference Center and counsels with a number of Christian organizations on issues involving liability issues and religious liberties.